dlang/dub/README.md

  - Integrated with Git, avoiding maintainance tasks such as incrementing version numbers or uploading new project releases

- - Generation of VisualD and Mono-D project/solution files
+ - Generates VisualD project/solution files, integrated into MonoD

  - Support for DMD, GDC and LDC (common DMD flags are translated automatically)